RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Stuff/Getting a Guild Prune Count.md

 Getting a Guild Prune Count {#gettingaguildprunecount}
 ============
-- Select, from the `DiscordCoreAPI::Guilds::getGuildPruneCountAsync()` function, while passing in a value of type `DiscordCoreAPI::GetGuildPruneCountData`, with a return value of type `auto` or `DiscordCoreAPI::GuildPruneCountData`.
+- Select, from the `Guilds::getGuildPruneCountAsync()` function, while passing in a value of type `GetGuildPruneCountData`, with a return value of type `auto` or `GuildPruneCountData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp